 Rare Parasitic Plant Spotted in Belfast's Falls Park for First Time in Nearly 200 Years

-A rare and remarkable plant has been rediscovered in Belfast's Falls Park β the first recorded sighting of the toothwort (Lathraea squamaria) in the area in almost two centuries, connecting the park's living ecosystem to botanical records stretching back to the early 19th century.
+A rare and remarkable plant has been rediscovered in Belfast's Falls Park β the first recorded sighting of the toothwort (Lathraea squamaria) in the area in almost two centuries, connecting the park's living ecosystem to botanical records stretching back to the early 19th century and reminding us that nature continues to surprise, even in the heart of the city.

 Background

-The toothwort is a fascinating and unusual plant.
-Unlike the vast majority of plant species, it contains no chlorophyll and is therefore incapable of photosynthesis.
-Instead, it is entirely parasitic, obtaining all its nutrients by attaching to the roots of host trees β primarily hazel and alder.
-Because it has no green leaves and spends most of its life underground, it only becomes visible above ground in April, when it sends up its distinctive pale, pinkish-white flowers.
+The toothwort is one of the most unusual plants found in the British Isles.
+Known in Irish as slΓ‘nΓΊ fiacal, it contains no chlorophyll and is entirely incapable of photosynthesis.
+Instead, it is a full parasite, drawing all its nutrients from the roots of host trees β primarily hazel and alder.
+Because it has no green leaves and spends the vast majority of its life underground, it only becomes visible above ground in April, when it sends up its distinctive pale, pinkish-white flowers.
+This brief window of visibility makes it easy to miss and difficult to record, which partly explains why official sightings are so rare.

 Key Developments

-After making the initial discovery, McNeill challenged Fr.
-Martin Magill β who regularly walks in Falls Park β to find the plant.
-Fr.
-Magill successfully spotted it near the wall of the Translink depot, on the far side of the stream.
-The find has been confirmed and recorded by the Botanical Society of Britain and Ireland.
+The find was made by David McNeill, the county recorder for Antrim of the Botanical Society of Britain and Ireland, who had specifically sought out the plant during a dedicated botanical survey of the park.
+After making the initial discovery, McNeill challenged Fr Martin Magill β who regularly walks in Falls Park β to find the plant himself.
+Fr Magill successfully spotted it near the wall of the Translink depot, on the far side of the stream.
+The find has been confirmed and formally recorded by the Botanical Society of Britain and Ireland, and will be entered into its national database.

 McNeill noted that the infrequent recording of such plants means that while people may have seen it over the years, official records are scarce.
-The toothwort was also recorded in the nearby Bog Meadows in 1797 by botanist John Templeton, suggesting a long historical presence in the wider Falls area of Belfast.
+The toothwort's presence in Falls Park suggests that the park's ecosystem has maintained the right conditions to support the plant's underground existence for potentially centuries β a testament to the ecological continuity of this urban green space.

 Why It Matters